itsallconnected/truecolors-v2/config/templates/privacy-policy.md

 Any of the information we collect from you may be used in the following ways:

-- To provide the core functionality of Mastodon.
+- To provide the core functionality of Truecolors.
 You can only interact with other people's content and post your own content when you are logged in.
 For example, you may follow other people to view their combined posts in your own personalized home timeline.